The Concord Pact/Community Expectations

 Transportation to the Moriarty Athletic Campus

-A shuttle bus will be provided for in-person athletics at the Moriarty Athletic Campus for boarding students on Wednesdays and Fridays.
-Day students who do not drive to campus on Friday should use the shuttle to go to the athletic campus but must be picked up by their family from the Moriarty Athletic Campus at the end of the session.
-The shuttle will follow all COVID-19 risk mitigation transportation protocols (half capacity, assigned seats, windows open, masks on).
+A shuttle bus will be provided for in-person athletics at the Moriarty Athletic Campus.
+The shuttle will follow all COVID-19 risk mitigation transportation protocols (reduced capacity, assigned seats, windows open, masks on).
+Day students who do not drive to campus should use the shuttle to go to the athletic campus on Tuesdays, Thursdays, and Fridays but should plan to be picked up by their family from the Moriarty Athletic Campus at the end of the session.
+Day students practicing at the Moriarty Athletic Campus should go directly to that location on Wednesdays.

 Daily Life On Campus